Litter and illegal dumping

 Littering

-Littering is the unlawful deposit of any type of waste material that is less than 200 litres (approximately the size of a wheelie bin) in volume.
+Littering is the unlawful deposit of any type of waste material less than 200 litres (approximately the size of a wheelie bin) in volume.
 The most commonly littered items include:

 • cigarette butts